 David Hart, a native of California, leads an international music career focusing on both education and performance.
 Hart has taught and performed in the United States, Thailand, Singapore, Japan, Malaysia, Myanmar, and Vietnam.
 Passionate about music teaching and learning, David completed a Doctor of Musical Arts Degree in Music Education from the Eastman School of Music.
 In this degree, David has had the unique opportunity to work closely with both the music education and jazz departments while teaching undergraduate courses in jazz improvisation, jazz history, jazz theory, jazz big band, and jazz combo.
 He has studied performance and improvisation privately with Clay Jenkins, Harold Danko, Bill Dobbins, Dr. Christopher Azzara, and Jeff Campbell.
 Inspired by Dr. Christopher Azzara and Dr. Richard Grunow, David focuses his education research on ways to improve creativity in the music learning process for all styles of music.

 In June of 2010, Hart accepted a full-time teaching position at the Harker School in San Jose, California.
 As one of the largest independent private schools on the West Coast, Harker possesses a strong performing arts program.
 Dr. Hart was head of Middle School Instrumental music program for 8 years teaching jazz band, orchestra, and choir.
 Currently, Dr. Hart is head of Upper School Instrumental Music directing the Harker Orchestra and Jazz Band and teaching courses in AP Music Theory and Improvisation.
 Hart is also active at both the lower and middle schools as a teacher working with other instructors to create a unified music curriculum.
-Dr. Hart helped start the Harker Concert Series and is currently a artistic director.
+Dr. Hart helped found the Harker Concert Series and is artistic director.